Skip to content

 Each incident underscores the vulnerability of those on foot, as well as the harsh reality that serious injury or even wrongful death can be the outcome of a routine journey.

-An experienced Philadelphia pedestrian accident lawyer is your ally to help you get through the aftermath.
+A Philadelphia pedestrian accident lawyer can be your ally in helping you get through the aftermath.

 Pedestrian accident victims may be able to file a personal injury claim or wrongful death lawsuit to recover damages for their injuries and losses.
 Medical bills, lost wages, pain and suffering, and emotional trauma are very real results of this type of accident.

-Your lawyer can handle the accident investigation and negotiations with insurance companies and negligent parties while you focus on healing.
+Your Philadelphia personal injury lawyer can handle the accident investigation and negotiations with insurance companies and negligent parties while you focus on healing.

 The Rothenberg Law Firm has successfully represented clients in Philadelphia for over 50 years.
 We can put our experience to work for you.
-Call our Philadelphia office at (800) 624-8888 for your free consultation with our legal team.
+Call our Philadelphia office at (800) 624-8888 or fill out our online contact form for your free consultation.

 Why Choose Rothenberg Law Firm for Your Philadelphia Pedestrian Accident Claim?